By Mark Quasius, F333630

 The street-side bathroom features a fiberglass corner shower with an adjustable shower head, a glass door, and a glass shower surround; a skylight; a porcelain electric macerator toilet; and a hardwood vanity with a solid-surface top.

-Opposite the bathroom is the aforementioned set of roomy bunk beds.
+A set of roomy bunk beds are opposite the bathroom.
 The upper bed can be removed in a matter of seconds if you want to use the area for hanging clothes.
 As an option, each bunk can be equipped with a 19-inch TV that has an integrated DVD player, an auxiliary input, and a headphone jack to provide entertainment for the occupants.

-The centerpiece of the master bedroom is a king-size bed that measures 72 inches by 74 inches and is topped by an iRelax memory-foam mattress.
+A king-size bed is the centerpiece of the master bedroom.
+It measures 72 inches by 74 inches and is topped by an iRelax memory-foam mattress.
 A 32-inch LED TV is located opposite the bed amid an array of closets and storage cabinets set in the rear slideout.

 The Kenwood dash radio features Apple CarPlay and Android Auto, the latest trend.
 These systems make it possible to use iPhone or Android smartphone apps to listen to your favorite tunes, make and receive phone calls, and use your preferred GPS app rather than rely on outdated software embedded into the radio head.
 JB Lansing speakers and a surround-sound system complete the audio experience.

 The Valencia’s 120-volt power needs are met by a 50-amp electrical system with a power cord reel, as well as an Onan 8-kw diesel generator.
 A 2,000-watt Magnum true sine wave inverter completes this package.
 The aforementioned 260-amp-hour 8D series AGM battery handles 12-volt power.
 The Valencia comes cable TV ready and prewired for satellite and can be ordered with a Winegard in-motion satellite dome or Winegard Trav’ler satellite dish if desired.